dodo/subindex/README.md

 This is a work in progress, some things to be added soon:

-* Don't rebuild the whole index every time the `ensureIndex` is run or make it a parameter.
 * Don't store the object key in the value.
 Just store null or 0.

 ## Contributing